 I toured a lot, and that was a huge part of my experience.
 But I didn’t quite realize just how much the music industry relies on live music.
 These days, a lot of the things that artists work so hard to do are free: the music that we create is free and you can listen to it on Spotify or YouTube, including these videos where we put so much budget, time, and energy.
 You realize, then, that a big part of what makes this industry run is live touring.
 It has been really hard for a lot of musicians to realize how much we miss it, not only as performers in our hearts, but also, maybe selfishly, as the kind of people who thrive on that energy and that feedback.
 A lot of people, including myself, have released music in the pandemic feeling like the music goes into a vacuum.
 People experience music at events, or in clubs, or in live shows, or in their cars, and there's so much less of those things going on now.
 People are craving music, though, because of all these reasons, and I do think that people are gonna be so excited to go to concerts and listen to the radio, and it’ll be incredibly beautiful when we get to do that again.

 What are the next steps down the road for the girl who brings the “rocking edge to the violin?”

 We still have our tour dates for this summer, and I'm hoping we get to go.
 I've got some music videos coming up soon.
 I’ve really enjoyed Twitch streaming lately, and I've got this book club on there with my fans.
 It’s super nerdy, but I love it.
 I’m also working on my fourth issue of a comic book series, so that comes out soon.
 It’s been nice to reevaluate what are things that I want to do, not just things I've always been doing and feel like I have to do.
 This pandemic has given all of us a chance to say, what do I actually want to do.

 To someone out there who's just starting out dancing or playing the violin, what are some words of advice?

-// Felicia Ho ‘23 is a staff writer for Classical Music.
+Felicia Ho ‘23 is a producer for the Classical Music Department.